juliusjr10/sport-plans/README.md

 #### GET
 ##### Summary:

-Retrieve all workouts for a specific training plan
+Retrieve all workouts for a specific plan

 ##### Parameters